shanwc1972/sql-employee-tracker/README.md

 All code either written or refactored by Warren Shan.

 ## Tests
-The following steps can be performed to assess
+The following steps can be performed to assess the functionality of the application.
+1. Create a new department
+2. Create a new role
+3. Create a new employee and assign them to the newly created role
+4. Change the role for the employee created in previous step to another role

 ## License
 None